the-butcher/HEXMAP/README.md

 # Issues in Hexmap
 - outlines only show partially (maybe an issue connected to key sorting)
-- click on undefined data causes error (salzburg only)
 - move base config to file (maybe multiple files)

 # later